The partial sum process of orthogonal expansion as geometric rough process with Fourier series as an example---an improvement of Menshov-Rademacher theorem: Geometric -rough path

-Before proceeding to our theorems, we introduce the notion of geometric $2$ -rough path, following \cite{T. J. Lyons notes} with small modifications.
-Rough path on $[0,\infty )$ is just a rescaled rough path on $\left[ 0,1 \right] $, or more specifically, as defined below.
+Before proceeding to our proofs, we clarify the definition of geometric $2$ -rough path on $ \mathbb{N} $, following \cite{T. J. Lyons notes} with small modifications.
+(Rough paths on $ \mathbb{N} $ is just a reparametrisation of piecewise-linear rough paths on $\left[ 0,1 \right] $.)